mecid/mecid.github.io/_posts/2023-09-19-thread-safety-in-swift-with-actors.md

 }
 ```

 The *await* keyword is part of the Swift Concurrency feature, allowing us to await the results whenever we switch threads.
 In the example above, we use *await* on every touch to the actor because another thread might use the actor, and we must wait for our exclusive access.
-Swift Compiler guarantees exclusive access, and we have compiler time verification on thread safety.
+Swift Compiler guarantees exclusive access, and we have compile-time verification on thread safety.

 ```swift
 @dynamicMemberLookup actor Store<State, Action> {